STIAANWOL/nextjs-supabase-saas-template/README.md

 Note:

 If you stopped receiving emails.
-Supabase has a STMP client built in for us to use but its limited to only 4 emails per hour.
+Supabase has a STMP client built in for us to use but at the time of writing this its limited to only 4 emails per hour.
 This is meant for testing and not for production use.
-This is why I recommend integrating with Resend for production projects.
+I recommend integrating with Resend for production projects.
+They have a generous free tier for sending emails to your users.

 ### Google Auth Setup: